 I like to think that my solution lies somewhere in between (along with Felipe Binotto’s solution, which I am very fond of as well).
-The limitation of these middle tier solutions is that the password is just obfuscated in some way; in my case, in a compiled executable (viewable if decompiled on a client computer), and in Felipe’s case, with an encryption key (which must exist in clear text in SCCM, allowing the script contents to be decrypted by anyone that can see the Package in SCCM).
+The limitation of these middle tier solutions is that the password is just obfuscated in some way; in my case, in a compiled executable (viewable if decompiled on a client computer), and in Felipe’s case, with an encryption key (which must exist in clear text in Microsoft Endpoint Manager (SCCM), allowing the script contents to be decrypted by anyone that can see the Package in Microsoft Endpoint Manager).

 My approach requires using InnoSetup to build a compiled “installer” (exe file) that runs the net user … command to set the password on a local account.

-In most cases, I am inclined to recommend Felipe’s approach (or a slight adaptation to it since SCCM now natively supports executing PowerShell scripts with parameters against computers and collections).
+In most cases, I am inclined to recommend Felipe’s approach (or a slight adaptation to it since Microsoft Endpoint Manager or SCCM now natively supports executing PowerShell scripts with parameters against computers and collections).
 But, I wanted to share another possibility in case it is a good fit for other use cases.

 - InnoSetup downloaded and installed

 - Download (or copy/paste) the Gist below into a “.iss” file and save it on the same computer where InnoSetup is installed

 - Open the iss file with InnoSetup, make your changes (set your password in line 28, change the name in lines 3 4 and 16, change the registry key name/path in line 31), and compile an installer (Build –> Compile)